yezero/sandstorm/installer-tests/README.md

 you go.

-Since running the installer requires a copy of the Sandstorm installer, we copy the contents of `../` (aka, the Sandstorm git repository) into the VM using Vagrant's `rsync` "shared folders" support.
+Since running the installer requires a copy of the Sandstorm installer, we copy the contents of `../` (aka, the Thurly git repository) into the VM using Vagrant's `rsync` "shared folders" support.